Download and install the RealSimGear plugin for your flight simulation software.

 Connect the cables

 Connect the HDMI, USB, and power cables.
-Turn on your PC and the display will show second windows or mac desktop.
-The image displayed on the GNS530 will be inverted, to correct this you will need to adjust the display settings.
+Turn on your PC, and the display will show a second Windows or Mac desktop.
+The image on the GNS530 may be inverted; you must adjust the display settings to correct this.

 Configure the display